 You might know the basics of eating on a budget: Cook at home as much as possible, buy foods when they’re in season and purchase certain items in bulk.

-But there seems to be this underlying assumption that in order to eat healthy, you have to buy expensive food or that eating cheap involves eating Ramen noodles.
+But there seems to be an underlying assumption that in order to eat healthfully, you have to buy expensive food or that eating cheap involves eating Ramen noodles.

 A study published in the New England Journal of Medicine in 2011 discovered the foods linked with weight loss included fruits, vegetables, nuts, whole grains and yogurt.

-While it is true that certain healthy items are more expensive, some unhealthy items can be just as expensive, if not more so.
-The good news is, for the most part, you can eat a healthy diet and stick to your budget at the same time!
+While it is true that certain healthful food items are more expensive, some unhealthful items can be just as expensive, if not more so.
+The good news is, for the most part, you can eat a healthful diet and stick to your budget at the same time!

-Here are eight cheap foods — all under $1 per serving — that are healthy for you and can help you lose weight, too.
+Here are eight cheap foods — all under $1 per serving — that are good for you and can help you lose weight, too.
 (Note: 7 of these 8 foods are also gluten-free!)

 8 Cheap And Healthy Foods